positronic57/HD44780Library/README.md

 #### Short Description

-HD44780library is a C library for sending commands and data to LCD with HD44780 display controller for Microchip AVR 8-bit microcontrollers.
+HD44780library is a C library for sending commands and data to LCD with HD44780 display controller from Microchip AVR 8-bit microcontrollers.
 The library does not offer any high level of abstraction or methods for displaying content on LCD modules.
-It only povides low level calls for communication with the LCD module.
+It only provides low level calls for communication with the LCD module.
 Any additional abstraction level can be build on top of it.

-The library implements 4-bit data bus for communication with the HD44780 LCD controller.
+The library supports only 4-bit data bus for communication with the HD44780 LCD controller.
+The code expects that all lines of the data bus (data lines D4..7 on HD44780 controller) are connected to the lower nibble of one of the AVR MCU ports.
+For example: selecting AVR MCU PORTB for the data lines, the code will use PB0..3 for the data lines D4..D7.
+The signaling lines: R/W, E and RS are expected to be pins on one AVR MCU port, and can be any pins of that port.
+For example: PC1, PC5, PC6.

 The communication is done in one direction only, from the microcontroller towards HD44780.
 The library can only write data to HD44780.
 The value of R/W pin is all the time set to 0 by the library.
-Busy Flag checks are replaced by time delay functions.
+The pulses on E signal line required for driving the transfer on the data lines are software generated using a time delay function.

+HD44780 controller provides a Busy Flag (D7) for signaling the MCU that the processing of the last instruction is not done and all further data on the data lines will be ignored.
+The next data transfer will be accepted only when the Busy Flag is set back to 0.
+The library does not checks this flag.
+Instead, it uses a time delay functions between data transfers.

 #### Supported MCU Hardware